 Does Cal Poly provide insurance coverage for employees/students traveling abroad on official University business?

-Cal Poly requires all faculty/staff/students & volunteers that are traveling on university related international business to be enroll in the foreign travel insurance program with Cal Poly.
-The foreign travel insurance may be paid by your department, college, ASI or corporation account.
+Cal Poly requires all faculty/staff/students & volunteers that are traveling on university-related international business to be enrolled in the foreign travel insurance program with Cal Poly.
+The foreign travel insurance may be paid by your department, college, ASI, or corporation account.
 If you are unsure what information to provide, please contact your department for assistance.
 You may include your spouse and/or dependant children on the foreign travel insurance and reimburse your department for their cost.
 In addition, up to 14 days of personal travel may also be covered under the foreign travel insurance as long as it is associated with a Cal Poly business trip.
-You will need to receive permission by your department and reimburse them for any additional costs associated with higher costs premiums due to personal travel.
+You will need to receive permission from your department and reimburse them for any additional costs associated with higher costs premiums due to personal travel.
 Personal travel exceeding 14 days will NOT be covered and it is recommended that the traveler purchase their own international travel insurance policy.

 Is the CSU insurance required?

-For faculty, staff, students and affiliated volunteers associated with Cal Poly, the CSU insurance is mandated by the Chancellor's office.
+For faculty, staff, students, and affiliated volunteers associated with Cal Poly, the CSU insurance is mandated by the Chancellor's office.
 The travel registration must be completed by the required deadlines and the insurance bound prior to the departure date.